* For specified clinical indications.

 A Nuclear Medicine Technologist is a specifically trained healthcare professional in the field of Nuclear Medicine.
-The technologist looking after you will give you your injection, perform your scan and process your images to show the specialist Doctor.

-Nuclear Medicine has been a medical profession for over 60 years and to date there are no studies showing long term effects of low dose exposure from diagnostic Nuclear Medicine imaging.
-Queensland state and Australian legislation ensure all administered doses are of a safe level to patients and the public.
+Yes, Nuclear Medicine has been a medical profession for over 60 years and to date there are no studies showing long term effects of low dose exposure from diagnostic Nuclear Medicine imaging.
+Queensland State and Australian legislation ensure all administered doses are of a safe level to patients and the public.

 Yes you can be around children and pregnant women, however we do advise to minimise your time with them and maximise your distance where possible.
 As you will be injected with a small amount of radioactivity for your medical benefit, it is in their best interest not to be unnecessarily exposed, as a foetus and young children are more radiosensitive than you.

 In most cases we do not perform nuclear medicine procedures on pregnant women, unless a medical benefit outweighs any potential risks.
 This will be discussed between the Nuclear Medicine Radiologist and your referring Doctor.
 If you are pregnant or suspect you are pregnant, please advise your Doctor and the technologist.